psmass/DDS-Data-model-Example/CommandResponse/README.md

 Because Request/Reply is a common pub/sub data-centric pattern, Connext DDS Provides native support for it, with both the standard synchronous (blocking) call as well as an asynchronous (non-blocking) calls.

-Other than the one publisher to many subcribers for a given 'Service'/Sensor (e.g. temperature), and the general Request/Reply pattern I've not personally found the remaining patterns described very useful in practice.

 	Patterns include:
 	  1) Single Request / Single Reply
 	  2) Multiple requests from a given requester (Consumer) w/multiple replies (w/Correlation requests to replies) [Use case?]